nithishvarshansa/nithishvarshansa/README.md

 ## 🎯 My Goal

-To build practical AI-powered software that solves real-world problems and creates useful technology.
+To deepen my expertise in advanced AI/ML technologies and build practical AI-powered software that solves real-world problems.

 ---